vak365/AIDLab/Lab Guide.md

 In this exercise, the tasks you will perform are:

 - Exercise 5 - Data Science with Spark
+  - Task 1 - Prepare a machine learning model
-  - Task 1 - Making predictions with a trained model
+  - Task 2 - Making predictions with a trained model
-  - Task 2 - Examining the model training and registration process (Optional)
+  - Task 3 - Examining the model training and registration process (Optional)

+## Task 1 - Prepare a machine learning model

+Prepare the `models` container in `BlobStorage` by creating two folders: `onnx` and `hex`.

+To prepare the machine learning model for Exercise 5, you have two options:

+- Use the already trained and converted machine learning model (available as a starter artifact)
+- Train and convert a new machine learning model

+### Import the already trained and converted machine learning model

+1. Upload the [model.onnx.hex](Artifacts/ml/model.onnx.hex) file to the `hex` folder in the `models` container of `BlobStorage`.

+2. Run the `Ex 5 Task 1_1 - Create sample Data for Predict` SQL script to create sample data for machine learning predictions.

+3. Run the `Ex 5 Task 1_2 - Register model` SQL script to register the model with the `SQLPool01` SQL pool.

+### Train and convert a new machine learning model

+1. Run the `Ex 5 Task 3 - Model Training` Spark notebook to train the machine learning model and save it in ONNX format.
+The model will be saved as `model.onnx` in the `onnx` folder in the `models` container of `BlobStorage`.

+2. Use the [convertion PowerShell script](Artifacts/ml/convert-to-hex.ps1) to transform `model.onnx` into `model.onnx.hex`.

+3. Perform steps 1, 2, and 3 described in the previous section.

-## Task 1 - Making predictions with a trained model
+## Task 2 - Making predictions with a trained model

 In this task, you will author a T-SQL query that uses a pre-trained model to make predictions.